 Other Drug Properties:

-Apalutamide is not recommended for use in pregnancy.
+Apalutamide is not indicated for use in females.
+It may cause harm to a developing fetus or lead to loss of pregnancy.
 Adequate contraception should be used by both sexes of childbearing potential during treatment, and for at least 3 months after the last dose.

 Documented in animals